aweymo-ui/make_believe_outline/content/2_sections.md

 >
 > -- "Impressions of America by J.P.
 Niermeyer VII.
 THE INLAND EMPIRE."
 Het nieuws van den dag: kleine courant, Dag edition, January 27, 1913, no. 13230, KB c226.

+At this point, I will introduce the founding of the Hypotheek bank

+> Furthermore, I would like to point out that an American mortgage bank is preferable to a European company that issues mortgages in the United States, because with the former, legal personality is assured, while with a European one, difficulties may arise in the future, because, for example, a proposal was submitted to the last Congress to prohibit foreign mortgage companies from issuing further mortgages."
+>
+> -- "STOCK EXCHANGE AND INDUSTRY," Algemeen Handelsblad (Amsterdam), November 22, 1886.

 ## Settlements vs. Colonies

 ## Colonial and Slavery Allusions